sushilmuli/FEA-Knowledge-Copilot-RAG-Powered-Engineering_Assistant_/README.md

 Colab
 • Impact: Reduced manual search time for FEA engineers and improved productivity

-Note: You need to get key files for open ai and NGROK to tun this project
+Note: To run this project, you'll need to obtain key files for OpenAI and NGROK